-1.1.
-Problem.
-We compute approximate solutions to homogeneous linear systems of the form AB = 0.
+7.1.1 Problem We compute approximate solutions to homogeneous linear systems of the form AB = 0.
 Here B is an $m \times p$ matrix, and A is an $n \times m$ matrix.
-Elements of B are called coefficients, columns of B are equations, columns of A are variables, rows are observations.
+Columns of A correspond with variables, rows with observations.
+Columns of B correspond with equations connecting the variables, elements of B are coefficients.